digital-blueprint/webapppassword/docs/deployment.md

 ## Prerequisites

 - Copy your app certificate files to `./docker/nextcloud/certificates`
-    - Take a look at [webapppassword.md](https://gitlab.tugraz.at/vpu-private/vpu-docs-private/-/blob/master/docs/projects/webapppassword.md)
-      on how to get the files
+    - Take a look at [WebAppPassword Internal Knowledgebase](https://gitlab.tugraz.at/vpu-private/vpu-docs-private/-/tree/main/docs/projects/webapppassword) on how to get the files

 ## Test the app